Hi, I'm Allison.

 I’m just starting that journey, so there’s a lot of stuff that’s going to be changing over the next few years.
 Medical treatments and other appearance/presentation stuff all kind of falls into that bucket - I’m not sure of everything I’ll be doing yet, but some of those decisions will be made along the way.

 I’m not taking this step lightly.
-Despite the progress that’s been made in recognition of trans* people, especially in my state, there’s still discrimination and hostility out there, and the current federal administration isn’t really helping things at all.
+Despite the progress that’s been made in recognition of trans and gender non-conforming people, especially in my state, there’s still discrimination and hostility out there, and the current federal administration isn’t really helping things at all.
 I’m still moving forward, though, because I feel very strongly that not doing so is not a viable option for me.

 For now, the biggest changes are pretty much name and pronouns.
 The rest will come in time.
 At this point, though, I’m just asking for your understanding and acceptance, and that you start to use feminine pronouns and my new name when talking to or about me.
 Nicknames, I think AJ’s still fine.
 Still feels like it fits.